 Grilling pizza at home on your BBQ is the next best thing to having a wood-burning pizza oven in your backyard.
 Lightly smoked, crispy crust and gooey cheese make this grilled eggplant and Carmen pepper pizza irresistible.

 During a weekend get-away to Downieville, California, I was introduced to a great little gardening shop on Main Street, that was quaint and relaxing.
-We wondered through the small shop wanting to bring everything home.
+We wandered through the small shop wanting to bring everything home.
 The small containers of fresh herbs filled the small space with an aroma that reminded me of a small kitchen in Italy.
 Rosemary was dancing everywhere, we were eager to get home and cook.
 We were really intrigued by the many different pepper plants, it was the greatest assortment we had ever seen in a gardening shop.
 We settled on two new-to-us plants, the Carmen Pepper and the Caliente Pepper, one was spicy and one was sweet.
 Perfect harmony for our urban garden.

-I kept hoping that our peppers would make it until now, and they did and they are finally starting to fully ripen.
-For this recipe I decided to use the Carmen pepper.
+I kept hoping that our peppers would be ready by now, but they are only starting to fully ripen.
+For this recipe, I decided to use a couple of Carmen peppers.
 This pepper is a sweet roasting pepper, and it grows to about 6″ in length.
-It is great roasted or grilled, the later being what I decided to do with our bumper crop of 5 peppers.
+It is great roasted or grilled, the latter being what I decided to do with our bumper crop of 5 peppers.